Deformations of representations of fundamental groups of complex varieties: Non-degenerating VHS

-is a mixed Hodge complex of sheaves, which is lax symmetric monoidal. \end{theorem}
+is a MHC of sheaves, lax monoidal symmetric in $\mathbb{V}$. \end{corollary}

-Again the lax symmetric monoidal condition is obvious and we can apply $R_\TW\Gamma(X,-)$ to get our lax symmetric MHC.

-\section{VHS extendable to a compactification}
+\subsection{VHS extendable to a compactification}

-Now we turn to the situation where the base $X$ may be non-compact, but is compactified in a Kähler manifold $j:X\hookrightarrow\overline{X}$ by a SNC divisor $D$.
-But we first make the simpler but interesting hypothesis that $\mathbb{V}$ is a pure polarizable VHS of some weight $w\in\ZZ$ over $X$ that extends \emph{as VHS} to $\overline{X}$, again defined over some field $\kk\subset\RR$ (or $\kk=\CC$).
-After a theorem of Griffiths, this is the same as requiring the monodromy of $\mathbb{V}$ to be trivial locally around $D$: then the local system underlying $\mathbb{V}$ extends across $D$ and Griffiths' theorem \cite[Theorem~9.5]{GriffithsIII} shows that the holomorphic bundles $\mathcal{F}^\bullet$ also extend so as to define a VHS on $\overline{X}$.
+Now we turn to the situation where the VHS $\mathbb{V}$ is defined over $\overline{X}$ but we study it over the open variety $X$, which embeds as $j:X\hookrightarrow \overline{X}$ with complement a normal crossing divisor $D$.
+After a theorem of Griffiths, this is the same as requiring that $\mathbb{V}$ is a VHS over $X$ with trivial monodromy around $D$: then the local system underlying $\mathbb{V}$ extends across $D$ and Griffiths' theorem \cite[Theorem~9.5]{GriffithsIII} shows that the holomorphic bundles $\mathcal{F}^\bullet$ also extend so as to define a VHS on $\overline{X}$.
+In this case there is a MHS on each $H^i(X, \mathbb{V})$ with lowest weight-piece the previous Deligne-Zucker Hodge structure $H^i(\overline{X}, \mathbb{V})$ of weight $w+i$.

 Over $X$ we can introduce the logarithmic complex $\Omega^\bullet_{\overline{X}}(\log D)$ which carries two filtrations $W,F$ as usual and we can form the logarithmic complex with local coefficients $\Omega^\bullet_{\overline{X}}(\log D,\mathbb{V}):=\Omega^\bullet_{\overline{X}}(\log D)\otimes\mathbb{V}$.
 It again carries two filtrations $F,W$ and since $\mathbb{V}$ is pure $W$ is simply the shift by $w$ of the weight filtration of $\Omega^\bullet_{\overline{X}}(\log D)$.
 This will be the complex part of the MHC of sheaves.